PabloNicolla/learning-ground/SWE-Architecture/data visualisation tools.md

   - Always match the visualization to your data type and the story you want to tell.
   - Avoid clutter and overcomplicating visuals.
   - Simpler charts (like Line or Bar) are often more impactful than complex alternatives.

-Would you like detailed examples of any specific chart implementation or library suggestions?